$\Gamma$-convergence of an Enhanced Finite Element Method for Mani\`a's and Foss's Problems Exhibiting the Lavrentiev

-It is also well-understood that the cause of \eqref{noApprox} boils down to the fact that the factor $|u_h'|^6$ in the density function grows large too fast as $h \rightarrow 0^+$ near the left-end point $x=0$ compared to the rate at which the other factor goes to zero.
-The two initial papers to address this problem were \cite{ball1987numerical, li1995numerical}, which utilized a truncation method to approximate the singular minimizer.
-Another interesting numerical work is the element removal method \cite{li1992element, li1995element}, which successfully approximated the true minimizer when given a priori information on the location of singularities in said minimizer.
+It is also well-understood that the cause of \eqref{noApprox} boils down to the fact that the factor $|u_h'|^6$ in the density function grows large too quickly as $h \rightarrow 0^+$ approaches the left-endpoint $x=0$ compared to the rate at which the other factor goes to zero.
+The papers \cite{ball1987numerical, li1995numerical, bai2006truncation} utilized a truncation method to approximate the singular minimizer.
+Another interesting numerical technique is the element removal method \cite{li1992element, li1995element}, which successfully approximated the true minimizer when given a priori information on the location of singularities in that minimizer.
 There were also additional papers surveying the analysis of the LGP in nonlinear elasticity problems \cite{almi2024new, foss2003examples}, in cavitation \cite{ball1987one, ball2002some}, and in microstructure theory \cite{winter1996lavrentiev}.
 More recent works \cite{balci2020new, balci2021lavrentiev, balci2022crouzeix}, meanwhile, have analyzed the LGP for nonlocal energy functionals.
-In a more recent dissection of the phenomenon \eqref{Lav}, Feng and Schnake proposed in \cite{feng2016enhanced, schnake2017numerical} an enhanced finite element method using a cutoff technique: their idea was to introduce an approximate functional that has a mechanism to limit the pointwise values of the derivative of the input function, while still approximating the functional $J$ in some sense.
-Specifically, for some $\al > 0$ and $h > 0$, they introduced the following cut-off function:
+In another more recent dissection of \eqref{Lav}, Feng and Schnake proposed in \cite{feng2016enhanced, schnake2017numerical} an enhanced finite element method using a cutoff technique.
+Their idea was to introduce an approximate functional that has a mechanism to limit the pointwise values of the derivative of the input function while still approximating the functional $J$ in some sense.
+Specifically, for some $\al > 0$ and $h > 0$, they introduced a cut-off function defined as